nimmis/docker-spigot/README.md

 to the docker run line.

-#### versions avaliable
+#### versions available

 The following version is atm avaliable 1.8, 1.8.3, 1.8.7, 1.8.8, 1.9, 1.9.2 and latest.
 Please check
-the webpage for [BuildTools](https://www.spigotmc.org/wiki/buildtools/#versions) to get the latest information.
+the web page for [BuildTools](https://www.spigotmc.org/wiki/buildtools/#versions) to get the latest information.

-### setup memmory to use
+### setup memory to use

-There are two environmentvariables to set maximim and initial memory for spigot.
+There are two environment variables to set maximum and initial memory for spigot.

 #### MC_MAXMEM

-Sets the maximum memory to use <size>m for Mb or <size>g for Gb, if this parameter is not set 1 Gb is choosen, to set the maximum memory to 2 Gb
+Sets the maximum memory to use <size>m for Mb or <size>g for Gb, if this parameter is not set 1 Gb is chosen, to set the maximum memory to 2 Gb

     -e MC_MAXMEM=2g

 #### MC_MINMEM

-sets the initial memory reservation used, use <size>m for Mb or <size>g for Gb, if this paramter is not set, it is set to MC_MAXMEM, to set the initial size t0 512 Mb
+sets the initial memory reservation used, use <size>m for Mb or <size>g for Gb, if this parameter is not set, it is set to MC_MAXMEM, to set the initial size t0 512 Mb

     -e MC_MINMEM=512m